samschott/maestral/README.md

 ```

 If you intend to use the graphical user interface, you also need to specify the GUI option
-during installation.
-This will install the `maestral-qt` frontend and `PyQt5`:
+during installation or upgrade.
+This will install the `maestral-qt` frontend and `PyQt5`
+on Linux and `maestral-cocoa` on macOS:

 ```console
 $ python3 -m pip install --upgrade maestral[gui]